atlemagnussen/nixos/containers/postgres/README.md

 # Postgres

-to restore start a new pod
+to restore db - remove dbdata folder, start a new pod
 ```sh
 podman kube play postgres.yaml --configmap=configmap.yaml
 ```
 pgbackrest will run in initContainer and restore if dbdata folder is empty

 ## Initial